nyc-rob/reservations-app/README.md

 # Reservations Demo App

-_All code written by Robert Benninger_
+_All code written and tested by Robert Benninger without the use of AI_

 This is a small serverless python app created to demonstrate various cloud technologies, some of which I work with on a daily basis and some I've worked with in previous roles.
 The app consists of a small front-end script (`client-app/menu.py`) that allows you to interact with an AWS API Gateway via a text based menu.